nammayatri/namma-dsl/README.md

       derives: "Show,Eq,Ord"
      ```
   - `beamType`: User-defined beam type for a specified data type.
 [See More](#beam-type)
-  - `beamFields`: User-defined beam field name change or use it if youi want to have something different on beamside.
+  - `beamFields`: User-defined beam field name change or use it if you want to have something different on beamside.
 [See More](#beam-fields)

+  - `beamInstance`: We can mention the beam instance we need using this field [See More](#beam-instance)
   - `sqlType`: User-defined sql type for a field.
 [See More](#sql-type)
   - `default`: Default sql value for fields, if any
       ```yaml